-Since everyone has different hair with different needs, it’s offering three different packages, with different sets of heads.
-All three packages some with the pre-styling dryer and two 1.2-inch curlers.
+Since everyone has different hair with different needs, it is offering three different packages, with different sets of heads.
+All three packages come with the pre-styling dryer and two 1.2-inch curlers.

 - The Volume and Shape set comes with a soft brush for adding body and volume and a round brush for shaping fine, straight hair.

 - The Smooth and Control set comes with a firm brush for straightening and calming down frizzy hair and two 1.6-inch curlers for larger curls.

 - Then there’s the “Complete” package: two of each curler, all three brushes, and the pre-styling dryer.

 The Dyson Airwrap is very light and uses no extreme heat but uses air jets.
 It never gets heats beyond 300 degrees Fahrenheit.